cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/storefront/storefront.md

 - The BFFs invokes another layer of reusable Java Microservices.
 The reusable microservices are written in Java using [Quarkus](https://quarkus.io/) framework.
 - The Java Microservices are as follows:
   - The [Inventory Service](https://cloudnativereference.dev/related-repositories/inventory) uses an instance of [MySQL](https://www.mysql.com/) to store the inventory items.
-  - The [Catalog service](https://cloudnativereference.dev/related-repositories/catalog) retrieves items from a searchable JSON datasource using [ElasticSearch](https://www.elastic.co/).
+  - The [Catalog service](https://cloudnativereference.dev/related-repositories/catalog) retrieves items from a searchable JSON data source using [ElasticSearch](https://www.elastic.co/).
   - [Keycloak](https://cloudnativereference.dev/related-repositories/keycloak) delegates authentication and authorization.
-  - The [Customer service](https://cloudnativereference.dev/related-repositories/customer) stores and retrieves Customer data from a searchable JSON datasource using [CouchDB](http://couchdb.apache.org/).
+  - The [Customer service](https://cloudnativereference.dev/related-repositories/customer) stores and retrieves Customer data from a searchable JSON data source using [CouchDB](http://couchdb.apache.org/).
   - The [Orders Service](https://cloudnativereference.dev/related-repositories/orders) uses an instance of [MariaDB](https://mariadb.org/) to store order information.

 ### Deploy the Storefront using Cloud native toolkit